OfficeForProductSafetyAndStandards/product-safety-database/doc/getting-set-up.md

 ## Running the tests

-Copy the file in the `psd-web` directory called `.env.test.example` to `.env.test`, and modify as appropriate.
+Copy the file called `.env.test.example` to `.env.test`, and modify as appropriate.

 New tests are written in RSpec.
 There should be a feature spec covering new user journeys, and unit testing of all code components.